New weapons instructor course trains experts to ready troops

-Weapons Instructor Course students listen as they participate in their Control Reporting Center Weapons Instructor Course lecture at Nellis Air Force Base, Nevada, Jan.
-14, 2021.
+“What I love about my job is getting to work with highly trained individuals who are very skilled and constant professionals,” said 8th Weapons Squadron Superintendent Bautista.
+“I get the unique privilege of working around high-speed performers all day long.
+It’s definitely a leadership challenge I look forward to every day.”

 In order to qualify to attend the course, members must be between the ranks of E4 to E6 with no more than 12 years of Total Active Federal Military Service Time and extensive experience as a Weapons Director.

-(U.S. Air Force photo by Tech.
-Sgt.
-Alexandre Montes)
+Throughout WIC, students are exposed to a five-phase learning system, which can at any point run concurrently.
+It is designed to develop tactical enlisted leaders responsible for battle management operations and train them to respond to rapidly evolving environments.

+“We teach students to become technical experts in the entire weapon system that they’re responsible for,” said Commander of the 8th Weapons Squadron Lt.
+Col. James Combs.
+“The end goal is for our students to take that weapon system and integrate it into the larger force and mission sets.”

 |Date Taken: